Best Western Cityplace Inn

-Visitors in the Nature Building will find an impressive collection of paleontology, herpetology and entomology specimens, among others.
-The Science Building is home to a massive exhibit hall, with over two hundred hands-on exhibits involving health and health, in addition to an IMAX theater.
-The Planetarium Building engages its visitors with the space exploration exhibits.
-While in the Dallas area, schedule plenty of time to see and do it all.
-Consider staying with Best Western hotels, to enjoy exceptional guest lodging, amenities and services.
+Visitors of the Nature Building find an impressive collection of paleontology, herpetology, and entomology specimens.
+The Science Building is home to a massive exhibit hall, with over 200 hands-on exhibits on health and more – all in addition to an IMAX theater.
+The Planetarium Building engages its visitors with space exploration exhibits.

-A private institution, Southern Methodist University is set just outside of Dallas, and was established in 1911.
-SMU features an array of schools offering degrees, like the Dedman School of Law, the Perkins School of Technology, and the Lyle School of Engineering.
-Nearby cities include Garland, and Rockwall - both wonderful cities of the Dallas/Fort Worth area.
+A private institution, Southern Methodist University was established in 1911 in the Dallas/Fort Worth area.
+Set in University Park within Dallas.
+SMU features an array of schools offering degrees, including the Dedman School of Law, the Perkins School of Technology, and the Lyle School of Engineering.

 More Area Attractions & Services